 Pokey Anderson co-founded Inklings with former Houston Mayor Annise Parker in 1988.
 “Annise and I realized that [lesbians] didn’t have a bookstore,” Anderson notes.
 “Lobo was in existence, but it wasn’t a place that was oriented towards women.
 It also wasn’t a place you could bring family or friends who weren’t gay.
 We wanted a milder sort of venue for people who might be questioning their identity.”

 Inklings was a welcoming space for everyone, Anderson says.
 “We opened our upstairs space to community groups.
 We sold tickets for events and hosted many gay and lesbian authors.
 When Tales of the City author Armisted Maupin was here, people lined up out the door onto Richmond Avenue to meet him.”

 Unfortunately, competition and a change in the marketplace led the business to close in 1997.
 “Inklings was not a venture to make money, it was an effort to build up the community and our allies,” Anderson says.
 “We achieved the goals that we set out to accomplish.”

-Houston lawyer Judith Meyer opened Crossroads Market (which had a parent store in Dallas) in 1992.
+Houston lawyer Judith Meyer helped open Crossroads Market with the store’s owner Joe Ramunni in 1992.
 “I was practicing commercial litigation, and had endured an extremely stressful couple of years.
 I wanted to try something different, and the opportunity at Crossroads came up.”